tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Look for opportunities to include real-world examples in your lectures to make concepts more concrete and relatable for students.
 Feel free to draw upon your own experience using Python in the professional world.

 * Be encouraging.
 Remind students that all developers have started where the students are right now.
-Actively work to build confidence, engagement, and promote effective problem-solving skills by letting students explain concepts if they feel comfortable.
+Actively work to build confidence and engagement while promoting effective problem-solving skills by letting students explain concepts if they feel comfortable.

 * As you review the activities, find ways to connect the concepts to FinTech.
 Include brief discussions about emerging or disruptive/innovative technologies and how they have changed the FinTech landscape.

 * Today's class will include a tour of JupyterLab.
 There will also be several live-coding activities that should be completed in a Python Notebook.
 Make sure JupyterLab is installed and running properly on your machine.

 * Activities that involve programming solutions will have an associated coding file linked at the beginning of the activity section.
-Click on the link to take you to the coding file required for the activity.
+Clicking on that link will take you to the coding file required for the activity.

 * Remind the class that a student guide for each unit can be found in the corresponding unit's supplemental folder.
 Each guide has helpful links and FAQ's for the unit.
 The unit 2 student guide can be found [here.](../Supplemental/StudentGuide.md) If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.